What shareholders can do to beat the market with Knowles Corporation (KN) stock - The Dwinnex

 Ratios:

-To gain a deeper understanding of KN’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 33.60 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 23.28.
+For a deeper understanding of Knowles Corporation’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 35.37 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 24.50.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.40 and its Current Ratio is at 2.90.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.07.

 Upgrades & Downgrades